 Featuring J. Cole & JSMN; Produced by Cool & Dre

 Game’s ear for beats is rarely questioned, and so far his team has not let him down.
-Cool & Dre craft a spaced out sonic breathe drop for Game and Cole to do their thing.
+Cool & Dre craft a spaced out sonic beat for Game and Cole to do their thing on.
 Game goes a different route instead of the usual “ladies” song by detailing his interaction with a girl he’s fallen for but is struggling with her own demons.
 It’s also the first time that the CD plays into the religious themes that pop up more throughout the album.
 Both rappers do a great job with the subject matter and do a good job of telling a story, something that’s definitely missing in a lot of mainstream rap.

 Featuring Trey Songz & King Chip; Produced by K. Roosevelt

 After playing this song seven times I still can’t get off the fence about it.
 I like that it builds on the religious theme that was in the last song.
 I also think the hook is dope, with Game having a hard time reconciling the carnal with the spiritual.
 But the Trey Songz bridge and the King Chip verse bring the song down.
 Plus the beat here, while not bad, isn’t as gripping as the previous ones.
 At the end we get a pretty funny skit from Kevin Hart heading to the strip club after getting out of service.
 This isn’t a bad song, but instead of taking a step forward like the last three songs, it’s more of a lateral move.